 Choose polyunsaturated-fat food sources, including corn oil, soybean oil, safflower oil, and sunflower oil.

-- It's fine to get more than 30% of your daily calories from fats as long as most of these fats are
+It's fine to get more than 30% of your daily calories from fats as long as most of these fats are unsaturated.

-- Non-starchy vegetables include tomatoes, carrots, eggplant, mushrooms, broccoli, celery, bell peppers, and zucchini.- Fruits and vegetables offer a plethera of vitamins, minerals, fiber and phytonutrients.
+Non-starchy vegetables include tomatoes, carrots, eggplant, mushrooms, broccoli, celery, bell peppers, and zucchini.- Fruits and vegetables offer a plethora of vitamins, minerals, fiber and phytonutrients.

 Abstaining from alcohol 5 days per week, and then drinking 5-10 drinks on the weekend is not considered moderate drinking.